 "I still don't know who this website’s entirely for."

-The Logan Together website had been built 5 years earlier to mostly acommodate static content.
+The Logan Together website had been built 5 years earlier to mostly accommodate static content.
 However, over the years, the organisation had outgrown this and was now using it to post information about events, opportunities to get involved, and updates on the movement.

 To do this, the team had tacked on pages haphazardly all across the site without any clear structure.